ultrakapy/CarND-Capstone-1/DevelopmentEnvironment.md

 # Development Environment FAQ
+## General Tips and Tricks
+### Q: If you are having trouble with latency when turning on camera images in the simulator,
+A: try classifying only every third or fourth camera image.
+### Q: If you are uploading your own previous work,
+A: be sure to make all Python files executable.
+In Ubuntu, this can be done from the command line with the chmod command.
+The following command should add executable permissions to all Python files in the specified directory:
+`find /home/workspace/your/directory -type f -iname "*.py" -exec chmod +x {} \;`

 # ROS and Similator an the same machine
 ## Linux: Udacity Workspace
 ### Q: On macOS High Sierra, the Web Desktop doesn't open in Safari 12.0.1
 A: Use Google Chrome instead
+### Q: if you are uploading your own previous work,
+A: you will need to add the folder found in /home/workspace/CarND-Capstone/ros/src/dbw_mkz_msgs to your project.

 # ROS and simulator on diofferent machines
 ## ROS in Udacity Linux 16.04 Linux VM, Simulator natively on MacOS